About Us – Sweden’s International Human Rights Organisation

 30 years of human rights work

 Civil Rights Defenders (previously known as the Swedish Helsinki Committee for Human Rights) was originally a part of the Helsinki Movement.
-During the Cold War an agreement had been signed by Eastern and the Western Bloc countries in the Finnish capital in 1975.
-This inspired citizens all around Europe and in the USA to form non-governmental organisations that would monitor their own governments with regards to respecting human rights.
+During the Cold War, an agreement was signed by the Eastern and Western Bloc countries in the Finnish capital in 1975.
+This inspired citizens all around Europe and in the United States to form non-governmental organisations to monitor their own governments with regard to respecting human rights.
 The Helsinki family grew to include more than 40 organisations.

 90-accounts guarantee correct handling of donations

 Civil Rights Defenders is a non-profit organisation.
-Sida, the Swedish International Development Cooperation Agency, is our main donor in regard to international activities.
+Sida, the Swedish International Development Cooperation Agency, is our main donor with regard to international activities.
 Many companies, foundations and individuals contribute to our work.
 We have Swedish 90-accounts and are a member of Swedish Fundraising Council, FRII.
 Our accounting is supervised by Svensk Insamlingskontroll.
 These measures guarantee that your donation is handled correctly and used for its intended purpose.
-If you want to know more about our financials read our annual reports
+If you want to know more about our financials, please read our annual reports.